Engineering

 PageIndex (Vectorless RAG): 98.7% on FinanceBench.
 GPT-4o Search: 31%.

 This piece takes the claim apart on engineering terms.
 What PageIndex actually does.
-What the 98.7% includes and excludes.
+What the 98.7 per cent includes and excludes.
 What the marketing leaves out — latency, cost shape, document-class fit, the failure mode at scale.
 And the hybrid architecture that the honest independent reviewers keep landing on, which is what any team running production retrieval against a real corpus will end up building.

 The architecture is two phases.

-Retrieval.
-When a query arrives, an LLM walks the tree.
+The retrieval phase, when a query arrives, sends an LLM to walk the tree.
 It reads the root summary, decides which child to descend into, repeats at the next level, and stops when it has the leaf node containing the answer.
 The "search" is sequential reasoning across the document's actual structure, not similarity over embedded chunks.

-Conceptually this is the way a financial analyst opens a 10-K filing.
-You do not embed the document — you look at the table of contents, jump to the section that looks right, scan its headers, jump to the page that has the number.
+This is the way a financial analyst opens a 10-K filing.
+You do not memorise every paragraph of the document.
+You look at the table of contents, jump to the section that looks right, scan its headers, jump to the page that has the number.
 PageIndex is automating that exact behaviour with an LLM as the navigator.
+It is the difference between a librarian who walks you to the right shelf and one who tries to remember every page of every book on every shelf.

 It is genuinely a different architecture, not a wrapper over vector search.

-The 98.7% is real — and narrowly defined
+The 98.7 per cent is real — and narrowly defined

 The benchmark is FinanceBench: a standard test of open-book question-answering over SEC filings — 10-K, 10-Q, 8-K. The evaluation runs the system over a curated set of financial questions, each with a known correct answer and the exact page it should have come from.

 VectifyAI's evaluation harness is public (VectifyAI/Mafin2.5-FinanceBench).
-The 98.7% is reproducible.
-Traditional vector RAG on the same benchmark scores around 50%.
-GPT-4o with web search scores 31%.
+The 98.7 per cent is reproducible.
+Traditional vector RAG on the same benchmark scores around 50 per cent.
+GPT-4o with web search scores 31 per cent.

 Three things to hold steady about that number before extrapolating from it.

-Three.
 The benchmark scores accuracy.
 It does not score latency, cost per query, or token consumption.
 None of those numbers appear in the leaderboard.
+The leaderboard is a stopwatch for accuracy.
+There is no stopwatch for the wallet.

-The 98.7% is a real win for a real class of problem.
+The 98.7 per cent is a real win for a real class of problem.
 The mistake is reading it as "vector RAG is over."
 The benchmark does not measure the problem vector RAG is actually solving in most production deployments.

 Three trade-offs are absent from the LinkedIn post that any team planning to deploy this needs to model honestly.